 Quaker mission work over the centuries has had three strands – spreading the Quaker message to non-Friends, visiting and strengthening existing Friends, and service (educational, health…).
 These strands have often been interwoven, with varying thicknesses at different times and places, but all three continue to the present day.

 Missionaries and philanthropists over the centuries did much to develop the communities in which they lived.
-In the 20th century many Friends were caught up in conflicts, and much community development nowadays integrates peacebuilding with economic, educational and other initiatives.
+Much community development nowadays integrates peacebuilding with economic and other initiatives.

 Britain, Ireland and America in C17,and early Quakerism

 This was a time of great political, religious, and social change in Britain and Ireland.
 British colonisation of North America and the Caribbean took off, and the transatlantic slave trade with it.
 This was the context in which Quakerism began.